-- 21 locations along the fence line, - 4 locations onsite at various distances from the silos, and - 16 locations immediately adjacent to the K-65 Silos.
+The monitoring locations changed over time as remedial actions occurred.
+Figures 4-7 and 4-8 show monitoring locations in the 1994 timeframe for 11 locations off site, 21 locations along the fence line, four locations on site at various distances from the silos, and 16 locations immediately adjacent to the K-65 silos.

-Table 4-18 presents the median of maximum values of all radon air samples that were collected after 1988 through 2008.
+Table 4-18 presents the median of maximum values of all on-site and fenceline radon air samples that were collected after 1988 through 2008.
 The data in the table from 2009 to 2012 are an extension of the data from 2008.
 These data were used to estimate the radon and radon progeny intake rate, which are reported in Table 4-2.